-- 1. Understand cyber-attacks and Cyber laws on Internet community. - 2.
-Interpret the forensic investigation on security incidents - 3.
+- 2. Interpret and forensically investigate security incidents - 3.
 Apply policies and procedures to manage Privacy issues - 4.
+Design and develop secure software modules

-Develop security related software modules - 5.
-Examine case studies of cyber-attacks and their defensive strategies.
+5. Students get to know the privacy concepts, and learn about different case studies of various cyber-attacks and their defensive strategies.